Find answers to the most frequently asked questions about our upcoming admission process and academic programs.

 In Summary

 We are not a Belgian state university offering Belgian degrees.
-We are a legally authorized private institution serving as a Host Campus in Brussels for Paris Education's RNCP-certified programmes.
-Your final degree will be a respected European qualification, taught entirely in English, designed for a global career.
+We are a legally authorized private institution serving as an International Program Center of Northwood University, and — for our separate pathway programs — as a Host Campus in Brussels for our UK university partner's degree programs.
+Your final degree will be a respected international qualification, taught entirely in English, designed for a global career.

 I hope this clarifies the legal standing and the international nature of the degrees we offer.
 If you have further questions about our specific university partners, please let me know.